ERC-7291: Purpose bound money

 Why PBM MUST ensure the destination address for unwrapped sovToken is in a whitelist of Merchant/Redeemer addresses and not in a blacklist of banned addresses prior to unwrapping the underlying sovToken?

-Why we need a whitelist?
+Why do we need a whitelist?

-• The whitelist is a compulsory requirement because a PBM is purpose-bound, i.e. it should be unwrapped only if all conditions are fulfilled and it is transferred to someone in the predefined whitelist.
+• The whitelist is a compulsory requirement because a PBM is purpose-bound, i.e., it should be unwrapped only if all conditions are fulfilled and it is transferred to someone in the predefined whitelist.

-Why we need a blacklist?
+Why do we need a blacklist?

 Why we can't have either a whitelist or a blacklist?